The Atiyah-Patodi-Singer index on manifolds with non-compact boundary: Boundary value problems for strongly Callias-type operators

 This is a closed subspace of $\cHH(\AAA)$.
 In order to show that $B$ is an elliptic boundary condition, we only need to check that $B^{\rm ad}\subset H_{\AAA^\#}^{1/2}(\dm,E_{\dm})$.
 By Lemma \ref{L:admap}, $c(\tau)$ maps $H_{(-\infty,a)}^{1/2}(\AAA)$ to the subspace $H_{(-a,\infty)}^{1/2}(\AAA^\#)$ of $\hHH(\AAA^\#)$.
 Since there is a perfect pairing between $\cHH(\AAA^\#)$ and $\hHH(\AAA^\#)$, we see that

 Therefore $B$ is an elliptic boundary condition.
-It is called the \emph{the generalized Atiyah-Patodi-Singer boundary conditions} (or generalized APS boundary conditions for abbreviation).
-In particular, $B=H_{(-\infty,0)}^{1/2}(\AAA)$ will be called the \emph{Atiyah-Patodi-Singer boundary condition} and $B=H_{(-\infty,0]}^{1/2}(\AAA)$ will be called the \emph{dual Atiyah-Patodi-Singer boundary condition}. \end{example}
+It is called the \emph{the generalized Atiyah--Patodi--Singer boundary conditions} (or generalized APS boundary conditions for abbreviation).
+In particular, $B=H_{(-\infty,0)}^{1/2}(\AAA)$ will be called the \emph{Atiyah--Patodi--Singer boundary condition} and $B=H_{(-\infty,0]}^{1/2}(\AAA)$ will be called the \emph{dual Atiyah--Patodi--Singer boundary condition}. \end{example}

 \begin{remark} One can see from \eqref{E:adgAPS} that the adjoint of the APS boundary condition for $\DD$ is the dual APS boundary condition for $\DD^*$. \end{remark}

 \begin{example}[Transmission conditions] Let $M$ be a complete manifold.
 For simplicity, first assume that $\dm=\emptyset$.
 Let $N\subset M$ be a hypersurface such that cutting $M$ along $N$ we obtain a manifold $M'$ (connected or not) with two copies of $N$ as boundary.
 So we can write $M'=(M\setminus N)\sqcup N_1\sqcup N_2$.